Workshop 7: Establishing Guardrails: Ethics & Governance | beneAI

 Session Description

-You will leave with a draft AI use policy tailored to your organization, a risk assessment framework you can apply to any new tool, and clear guidelines for transparent decision-making when AI is involved.
+This session gives your team a practical foundation for using AI tools and applying AI skills responsibly, starting with mission and values alignment and moving through ethical principles, bias risks, the current state and federal regulatory landscape, and practical governance structures.
+You will leave with a draft AI use policy, a risk assessment framework, and clear guidelines for transparent decision-making.
 This is not about slowing down adoption.
 It is about building the foundation that lets you move forward with confidence.

 What We Cover